massimofasciano/mafl-rust/README.md

 ## Embedding

 The examples folder shows how to embed the MFAL interpreter into a Rust program.
-It's possible to add custom builtin variables and functions to the bound interpreter.
+It's possible to add custom builtin variables and functions to an interpreter instance.
 Communication is done through variable bindings and a returned Value type.

 In [examples/embed.rs](examples/embed.rs), we pass variable bindings (data) and a custom builtin function (Rust code) to the MAFL program.